 This is our Scandinavia backpacking route featuring the best places to go in Denmark, Sweden and Norway and a realistic timescale for getting around.
-Before we get into that, we’ll look at whether it’s even possible to visit the region as a shoestring traveller.
+Read on for our suggested itinerary which will take around a month to complete.
+It includes visits to all the capital cities, as well as some stunning natural sights in this beautiful part of Northern Europe.

 We’ve designed a manageable backpacking route for Sweden, Norway and Denmark which will enable you to see some of the main travel highlights in each country in the space of just a few weeks.
-You may want to alter your route slightly according to the time of year, as these are some of the coldest countries in the world and northern regions are bitterly cold in the winter.
+You can use it as something of a Scandinavian trip planner but may want to alter your route slightly according to the time of year.
+These are some of the coldest countries in the world and the northern regions are bitterly cold (but very beautiful) in the winter.

 Copenhagen has the biggest airport in Scandinavia serving the Danish capital and also Southern Sweden thanks to its location adjacent to the Øresund Bridge, which offers rail and road connections between Copenhagen and the Swedish city of Malmo.
 Therefore it’s a logical starting point for any trip across the region and there’s no reason why you can’t hop across on a train to Malmo for an afternoon or evening (remember to bring your passport or identity card as border checks have been beefed up in recent years and Swedish officers board the train to check your ID).